-Over the next decade, voice experiences are expected to revolutionize the way we interact with technology, fueled by the rapid advancement within AI and Cloud Computing that has made processing speech more accurate and nuanced than ever before – unlocking a colossal new market opportunity for both B2B and B2C companies.
+Over the next decade, voice experiences are expected to revolutionize the way we interact with technology.
+Speech processing has become more accurate and nuanced than ever before, fueled by rapid advancements in AI and Cloud Computing which has unlocked a colossal new market opportunity for both B2B and B2C companies.

 To enable voice interactions, three layers have to work together in a matter of seconds to bring the experience to life.

 - The Device can be a specific voice-driven device such as Amazon Echo or Google Home but they can also be a smartphone, tablet, computer or remote.

 - The Artificial Intelligence Platform such as Amazon Alexa, Google Assistant, Apple Siri or Microsoft Cortana.

 - The App can be native to the device such as Apple News or can be a third-party app such as Spotify for Alexa Skills.